GSA/fedramp-automation/README.md

 ## FedRAMP OSCAL Rev 5 Releases:

-The FedRAMP PMO is releasing the following OSCAL content:
+The FedRAMP PMO has released the following OSCAL content:

 - **FedRAMP Baselines:** The FedRAMP rev 5 baselines for High, Moderate, Low, and Tailored for Low Impact-Software as a Service (LI-SaaS) in OSCAL (XML and JSON formats) are available [here](./dist/content/rev5/baselines).